apache/doris-website/docs/get-starting/what-is-apache-doris.md

   - Reports for internal analysts and managers
   - Customer-facing reports: such as site analysis for website owners and advertising reports for advertisers.
 Such cases typically require high concurrency (thousands of QPS) and low query latency (measured in milliseconds).
 For example, the e-commerce giant JD.com uses Apache Doris for ad reporting.
 It ingests 10 billion rows of data per day and achieves over 10,000 QPS and P99 latency of 150ms.
 - **Ad-hoc query**: analyst-facing self-service analytics with irregular query patterns and high throughput requirements.
 For example, Xiaomi builds a Growth Analytics platform based on Apache Doris.
 Handling 10,000s of SQL queries every day, it delivers an average query latency of 10 seconds and a P95 latency of 30 seconds.
-- **Data lake analytics**: Apache Doris allows federated queries on external tables in offline data lakehouses such as Hive, Hudi, and Iceberg and achieves outstanding query performance by avoiding data copying.
+- **Data lakehouse**: Apache Doris allows federated queries on external tables in offline data lakehouses such as Hive, Hudi, and Iceberg and achieves outstanding query performance by avoiding data copying.
 - **Log analysis**: Apache Doris supports inverted index and full-text search since version 2.0.
 Relying on its highly efficient query and storage engines, Apache Doris enables 10 times higher cost-effectiveness than common log analytic solutions.
 - **Unified data warehouse**: Apache Doris can work as a unified data processing platform for various analytic workloads, saving users from handling complicated data components and tech stacks.
 For example, Haidilao, a world-renowned chain restaurant, replaces its old architecture consisting of Spark, Hive, Kudu, HBase, and Phoenix with Apache Doris.